GNOME/simple-scan/README.md

 Log messages can also be found in the $HOME/.cache/simple-scan folder.

-Simple Scan config goes to $HOME/.gconf/apps/simple-scan/%gconf.xml and that file is best edited with the gconf-editor tool.

 If you don't have a scanner ready, you can use a virtual "test" scanner:
 ```
 ./install/bin/simple-scan --debug test